 As the relatively new discipline of Performing Arts Medicine continues to evolve, so awareness of the risks to mental and physical health and wellbeing faced by performing artists increases.

-Life as a performer is mentally and physically demanding, with the majority of problems reported as musculoskeletal, but other issues relating to vocalisation, breathing, embouchure, hearing, and vision are not uncommon.
-Many musicians are affected to a greater or lesser extent, by anxiety and depression.
+Life as a performer is mentally and physically demanding, with the majority of problems reported as musculoskeletal.
+However other issues relating to vocalisation, breathing, embouchure, hearing and vision are not uncommon.
+Many musicians are affected to a greater or lesser extent by anxiety and depression.

-There is a small group of experts at the Conservatoire which can help students overcome and prevent difficulties relating to practice and performance, and thus achieve their full potential as musicians and in other aspects of their lives.
+At Royal Birmingham Conservatoire we have a small group of experts who can help you overcome and prevent difficulties relating to practice and performance, and thus achieve your full potential as musicians and in other aspects your lives.

 We are committed to supporting your progress at the Conservatoire through the Alexander Technique.
 By bringing about an improvement in balance and co-ordination, the Technique offers a practical means for personal change.
-Through a series of classes and individual lessons run by Alison Loram and Roy Thompson you'll be provided with a firm grounding in the principles of the Technique and how to apply them to your practice and performance and many other aspects of your everyday life.
+Through a series of classes and individual lessons run by Alison Loram, Roy Thompson and Pauline Wetherell, you'll be provided with a firm grounding in the principles of the Technique and how to apply them to your practice and performance and many other aspects of your everyday life.

-The Conservatoire was the first in the UK to introduce a performance coaching programme based on sport psychology and the mental regimes it embraces.
-Find out more about the innovative programme.
+Royal Birmingham Conservatoire was the first conservatoire in the UK to introduce a performance coaching programme which borrows and adapts ideas used in sport psychology and the mental regimes it embraces.

 Performance-related medical problems

 For specific performance-related problems students should contact the British Association of Performing Arts Medicine (BAPAM) for an appointment with an assessing clinician who will be able to advise about treatment and therapy.
 Clinics are held locally and nationally, including at Royal Birmingham Conservatoire, and the initial assessment is free.